Overview

 from pipeline_watcher import PipelineReport

-output_path may be omitted, but providing one is strongly recommended, even for dry runs—especially if you intend to use context managers, since pipeline-watcher will autosave on exceptions.
+output_path may be omitted, but providing one is strongly recommended, even for dry runs.
+When it is set, pipeline_file() and file_step() autosave the pipeline report on every block exit.

 Use a context manager